MajidMehrnia/Systems-Strategy-and-Lifecycle-Leadership/README.md

 # Engineering Strategy & Lifecycle Leadership

 ## Overview
-This module focuses on the practical application of project and programme management principles within engineering and technology-driven environments.
-The project simulates the relaunch of an existing digital platform, covering the complete project lifecycle from planning to execution, governance, and stakeholder alignment.
+This project focuses on the lessons learned from applying project and programme management principles within engineering and technology-driven environments in the **Turbomachinery industry**.
+It covers the complete project lifecycle, from planning and execution to governance, stakeholder alignment, and operational delivery.

-The aim is to integrate **project management, stakeholder management, communication, and risk management** into a structured, real-world style execution framework.
+The objective is to integrate **project management, stakeholder management, communication, and risk management** practices from Business Analysis (BA) and Project Management (PM) into a structured, real-world execution framework.

+The figure below illustrates the interaction between BA and PM lifecycle leadership, highlighting both their interfaces and distinct responsibilities throughout programme execution.

 <img width="2994" height="709" alt="image" src="https://github.com/user-attachments/assets/35a64d26-3cb6-4693-9972-d4a2e24763ea" />